vkostyanetsky/kostyanetsky.me/notes/autosummary/index.md

 Example run:

 <pre>
-whisper "D:\audio.wav" --model medium --language Russian --output_format txt
+whisper "D:\audio.wav" --model small --language Russian --output_format txt
 </pre>

 The result is a plain text transcript you can shove into any chatbot and get a fairly coherent summary.
 Sure, you still need to proofread it — fix mistakes and hallucinations, rephrase a couple things — but it's still way better than trying to write notes live.